Sarztak/Enhancing-Trustworthy-AI-in-Chest-X-ray-Classification/README.md

 In our previous experiments, we examined the relationship between the predictive mean and variance across multiple MC Dropout runs.
 Our analysis revealed that predictive variance at the output level did not always correlate with misclassifications.
 In some cases, even images that were confidently classified (with mean predictions near 0 or 1) exhibited similarly low variance as those that were misclassified.
 This observation led us to question whether the uncertainty measured at the final output was capturing all the nuances of the model’s confidence.

 To address this, we turned our attention to the **spatial uncertainty**—the uncertainty present in the intermediate feature maps generated by the convolutional layers during dropout.
-By visualizing the uncertainty at the spatial level, we can:
+By visualizing the uncertainty at the spatial level, we can aimed to :
 - **Highlight the specific regions** of an X-ray that the model finds ambiguous.
 - **Investigate high-confidence images** further to determine if there are localized areas of uncertainty that might explain misclassifications.
 - **Examine cases where the model is uncertain** (i.e., predictions between 0.4 and 0.6) to see if the convolutional layers provide insight into the ambiguity.